ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   secondary
     Specifies the user's secondary language.

-    Value should be either a 3 character\-long language code or an installation\-defined name of up to 24 characters.
+    Value should be either a 3 character-long language code or an installation-defined name of up to 24 characters.

-    To delete this field from the profile, set :emphasis:`secondary=""`.
+    To delete this field from the profile, set *secondary=""*.

-    This option is mutually exclusive with :emphasis:`delete`.
+    This option is mutually exclusive with *delete*.

     | **required**: False
     | **type**: str

   delete
-    Setting to :literal:`true` deletes the whole LANGUAGE block from the profile.
+    Setting to ``true`` deletes the whole LANGUAGE block from the profile.

-    This option is only valid when :emphasis:`state=update`\ , it is ignored for all other values of state, including :emphasis:`state=create`.
+    This option is only valid when *state=update*, it is ignored for all other values of state, including *state=create*.

-    This option is mutually exclusive with :emphasis:`primary` and :emphasis:`secondary`.
+    This option is mutually exclusive with *primary* and *secondary*.

     | **required**: False
     | **type**: bool